Rayc940/ece5160-fast-robot/lab2/lab.md

 ## IMU Setup

 The "SparkFun 9DOF IMU Breakout_ICM 20948_Arduino Library" was installed.
-Example1_Basics from SparkFun 9DOF IMU Breakout Library was ran to verify functionality.
+Example1_Basics was ran to verify functionality.

+TODO: Picture of your Artemis IMU connections

 <br>

 #### AD0_VAL